vqpy/vqpy/README.md

 </details>

 ## Overview
-Below is an architecture graph which describes VQPy framework.
+Below is an architecture graph which describes the VQPy framework.
 <p align="center">
   <img src="docs/resources/architecture.png" width="700" title="architecture">
 </p>

-In frontend, we provide interfaces for users to declare their query, i.e `VObj` and `Query`.
+In the frontend, we provide interfaces for users to declare their query, i.e `VObj` and `Query`.

-In backend, vqpy automatically select the best plan to execute the query, within user specified budget (e.g. accuracy, inference time, .etc).
+In the backend, vqpy automatically select the best plan to execute the query, within user specified budget (e.g. accuracy, inference time, .etc).

 VQPy also provides a library containing rich models and property functions that help save users' efforts to build queries.